abd21-ic/CMEECourseWork/week1/README.md

 **Script Purpose:**
 * csvtospace.sh

-Changes .csv input file to space separated file, saves it in data/temperature and does not change the input file.
+Changes .csv input file to space separated file, saves it in `../results` but does not change the input file.

 **Usage:** bash csvtospace.sh